mozilla/kitsune/docs/celery.rst

 Installing
 ----------

-Celery (and Django-Celery) is part of our `vendor library <vendor.rst>`_.
+Celery (and Django-Celery) is part of our :ref:`vendor library
+<vendor-chapter>`.
 You shouldn't need to do any manual installation.

 Configuring and Running